CART

 The relay chain’s function is to streamline blockchain data from each parachain, enabling them to interpret the data and interact with other components of the system such as the governance mechanism, an attribute that is essential for interoperability.

-Inside Polkadot
+Understanding Polkadot

 The Polkadot universe is full of overly technical terms and concepts.
 Let’s try to keep it simple and look at the essential terms and concepts you should understand.